alpacahq/example-scalping/README.md

 $ python main.py --lot=2000 TSLA FB AAPL
 ```

 You can specify as many symbols as you want.
-The script is designd to kick off while market
+The script is designed to kick off while market
 is open.
 Nothing would happen until 21 minutes from the market open as it relies on the
 simple moving average as the buy signal.